koryhutchison/omdb-api-js/README.md

 ## Options Object

 Down below is a table that helps clarify which parameters you can pass into the different functions.
 The functions getPages and searchByPageCount take the same parameters as findBySearch.
-You may also want to check out the OMDb [website](http://www.omdbapi.com) to know the different values.
+You may also want to check out the OMDb [website](http://www.omdbapi.com) to know the different values for each parameter.

 |     Key    | getByTitle           | getByImdbId            | findBySearch        |
 | :---:      | :---:                | :---:                  | :---:               |